micahvandegrift/micahvandegrift.github.io/bio.md

 ## Short (50 words)
 ---
-Micah Vandegrift is a creative strategic leader who loves building teams to transform strategy into action.
-He drives innovation, implementing AI integrations that improved team efficiency by 75% and accelerating client onboarding.
-Micah is also a Fulbright Scholar who maximizes the public impact and accessibility of knowledge.
+Micah Vandegrift is a creative strategic leader who passionately builds teams and translates strategy into action.
+He drives innovation, implementing AI integrations that improved team efficiency by 75% and successfully accelerated client onboarding.
+A proud Fulbright Scholar, he is deeply committed to maximizing the public impact and accessibility of knowledge.

 ## Long
 ---